KristiyanGeorgiev1996/SharpSkills/01.Programming-Basics-C#/09.While-Loop/README.md

 This folder contains tasks from the **While Loop** section of the _Programming Basics with C#_ course at SoftUni.
 Below are the tasks with brief descriptions.

-## 🔧 Tasks Overview:
+## 🔧 Tasks Overview

-### 📝 Task 1: [Reading Words]
+### 📝 Task 1: [Reading Input Until "Stop"]
-**Problem Statement:**
+**Description:**
-Write a program that reads text from the console (string) and prints it until it receives the command "Stop".
+Create a program that continuously reads lines of text from the console and prints each line.
+The program should stop reading and exit when the input is exactly "Stop".

 ---

-### 📝 Task 2: [Password]
+### 📝 Task 2: [User Login]
-**Problem Statement:**
+**Description:**
-Write a program that initially reads a username and password for a user profile.
-Then, it reads a password for login.
+Write a program that first reads a username and a password.
+Then, it repeatedly asks the user to enter a password for login.

-- If the entered password is wrong, the user should be prompted to enter a new one.
+- If the entered password is incorrect, prompt the user to try again.
-- If the correct password is entered, print "Welcome {username}!".
+- When the correct password is entered, display the message: "Welcome {username}!".

 ---

-### 📝 Task 3: [Sum of Numbers]
+### 📝 Task 3: [Summation Until Limit]
-**Problem Statement:**
+**Description:**
-Write a program that reads an integer from the console, then keeps reading integers until their sum is greater than or equal to the initial number.
-After completion, print the sum of the entered numbers.
+Develop a program that reads an integer `limit` from the user.
+Then, keep reading integers, summing them up, until the total sum reaches or exceeds `limit`.
+Finally, print the resulting sum.

 ---

-### 📝 Task 4: [Series of Numbers 2k + 1]
+### 📝 Task 4: [Print Sequence 2k + 1]
-**Problem Statement:**
+**Description:**
-Write a program that reads a number n from the user and prints all numbers ≤ n from the series: 1, 3, 7, 15, 31, ….
-Each next number is calculated by multiplying the previous one by 2 and adding 1.
+Write a program that reads an integer `n` and prints all numbers in the sequence defined by the formula `number = previous_number * 2 + 1` starting from 1, which are less than or equal to `n`.

+Example sequence: 1, 3, 7, 15, 31, ...

 ---

-### 📝 Task 5: [Balance on Account]
+### 📝 Task 5: [Account Balance Calculator]
-**Problem Statement:**
-Write a program that calculates the total money in an account after a certain number of deposits.
-For each deposit, a number will be provided until the command "NoMoreMoney" is given.
+**Description:**
+Create a program that reads deposits until it encounters the command "NoMoreMoney".

-- If a negative number is entered, print "Invalid operation!" and terminate the program.
+- If a deposit is a negative number, print "Invalid operation!" and stop reading further input.
+- Otherwise, accumulate the deposits.
-- After termination, print "Total: " + the total balance formatted to two decimal places.
+- After finishing, print the total balance formatted to two decimal places with the prefix "Total: ".

 ---

-### 📝 Task 6: [Largest Number]
+### 📝 Task 6: [Find the Largest Number]
-**Problem Statement:**
+**Description:**
-Write a program that keeps reading integers from the user and finds the largest one, until the "Stop" command is entered.
-One number is entered per line.
+Write a program that continuously reads integer numbers from the user until the command "Stop" is received.
+The program should then output the largest number entered.

 ---

-### 📝 Task 7: [Smallest Number]
+### 📝 Task 7: [Find the Smallest Number]
-**Problem Statement:**
-Write a program that keeps reading integers from the user and finds the smallest one, until the "Stop" command is entered.
-One number is entered per line.
+**Description:**
+Similar to Task 6, but this time find and print the smallest number entered before the "Stop" command.

 ---

-### 📝 Task 8: [Graduation]
+### 📝 Task 8: [Student Graduation Average]
-**Problem Statement:**
-Write a program that calculates the average grade of a student throughout their education.
-The program starts by reading the student's name, followed by their grades for each year.
+**Description:**
+Develop a program to calculate a student’s average grade across 12 school years.

+- First, read the student’s name.
+- Then, read grades for each year.
-- If the student fails (grade < 4.00) more than once, they are excluded from school, and the program terminates, printing the student's name and the grade they were excluded at.
+- If the student receives a grade below 4.00 more than once, they are excluded.
+The program should stop and print the student's name along with the year they were excluded.
-- If the student successfully graduates after 12th grade, print:
+- If the student successfully passes all 12 years, print:
-  "{student's name} graduated.
-Average grade: {average grade from all years}"
+  "{student name} graduated.
+Average grade: {average}"

-- If the student is excluded, print:
-  "{student's name} has been excluded at {the grade they were excluded in}"

-The average grade and the exclusion grade should be formatted to two decimal places.
+Grades should be shown with two decimal points precision.

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.